 DISADVANTAGES: Perceived to be less safe

-As described, I think this is the best way to travel from Hanoi to Sapa.
+As described, I think going by express bus is the best way to travel from Hanoi to Sapa.
 It’s very comfortable and one of the cheapest options, plus it’ll get you into Sapa almost as quickly as a minivan or private car.

 In the past, some travelers were wary of taking the bus because Vietnamese road conditions weren’t as good as they are today.
 This no longer seems to be the case.
 I traveled by bus and I didn’t feel unsafe at any point of the journey.

-Unlike trains that can go only as far as Lao Cai Station, buses will take you directly into Sapa town which is a huge advantage.
+Unlike trains that can go only as far as Lao Cai train station, buses will take you directly into Sapa town which is a huge advantage.

-Departure times vary but buses typically depart Hanoi early in the morning (around 7AM) or late at night (around 10PM).
-A 7AM departure will get you into Sapa at around 1PM while the overnight bus will arrive in Sapa at around 4AM.
+Departure times vary but daytime buses typically depart Hanoi early in the morning (around 7AM) while sleeper buses leave late at night (around 10PM).
+A 7AM departure will get you into Sapa at around 1PM while the overnight sleeper bus will arrive in Sapa at around 4AM.

-There are mid-afternoon departures as well, leaving Hanoi at around 3PM and getting you into Sapa at around 9PM, but these aren’t as frequent.
+There are mid-afternoon departures as well, leaving the Hanoi bus station at around 3PM and getting you into Sapa at around 9PM, but these aren’t as frequent.

-This is the Sapa Express VIP-Class bus I took to get back to Hanoi from Sapa.
+This is the Sapa Express VIP-Class tourist bus I took to get back to Hanoi from Sapa.
+The bus ride was extremely comfortable.
 It was like riding in first class on an airplane.